jeanettejin/DS-Guides/AWS/awscli.md

 If you have version control turned on and you need to go back to a previous version of a file you can do the following:

-1. Get all versions for
+1. Get all version info for all object in bucket

     ```bash
     aws s3api list-object-versions --bucket bucket_name